Anti-Bribery & Corruption — Module 1 of 4

 Log it and have a quiet word with David

-Enter the hospitality retrospectively in the gifts register, have a private conversation with David about the pre-approval requirement.
-No need to involve the client or escalate beyond Helen's existing awareness.
-Proportionate response to what is, ultimately, a paperwork failure.
+Enter it in the gifts register and have a private word with David about pre-approval.
+No need to involve the client.
+Proportionate response to a paperwork failure.

 Your choice